monicamarshall/dj-rest-auth-all-auth/README.md

   psycopg2==2.8.6 (connect to postgres DB)

 3. Check out the project
-4. Create a database with name <databasename>.
+4. Create a database with name 'databasename'.
 Postgres configuration is in settings.py
+5. Set up a gmail account for the application admin user to send registration/email verification emails to users wanting to register.
+6. Set up a gmail account for a test user that registers with the application.
+The user's email account will be verified by the app admin.

-5. cd to the directory that contains manage.py and issue the commands:
+7. cd to the directory that contains manage.py and issue the commands:

   python manage.py makemigrations